atbolsh/TransformerHomunculus/README.md

 I *could* probably write an RL system in an inspired morning, but I failed to have an inspired morning this morning, so I'm only going to split this into smaller tasks.

 Next several days:
-0) Modify tokenizer, tokens 1, 3, and 4 (make them left, right, and forward; avoid 'backward' for now)
-1) make PPO helper work with the game (call it 'game wrapper' or something, in a new file):
+X 0) Modify tokenizer, tokens 1, 3, and 4 (make them left, right, and forward; avoid 'backward' for now) X 1) make PPO helper work with the game (call it 'game wrapper' or something, in a new file):
-   -- 'seed' is just the Settings file; copy is stored at every interval (but not full image, that's obscene) -- token is generated conditional on all that came before -- all the normal calculations, just like PPO_helper
+X    -- 'seed' is just the Settings file; copy is stored at every interval (but not full image, that's obscene) X    -- token is generated conditional on all that came before X    -- all the normal calculations, just like PPO_helper
 2) Rewrite the RL notebook in the main place, which works with this setup (it won't train; just make the shell work).
    -- have the book open in front of you as a reminder.
 3) Function to make fake traces (brain won't stumble towards the correct actions any other way)